-The headphones are available in black or silver, and on each earcup is a Bose logo which although raised slightly doesn't draw too much attention.
+The headphones are available in black or silver, and on each earcup is a Bose logo which, although raised slightly, doesn't draw too much attention.

 The headband connecting the two earcups is well padded, and the way the headphones sit on your head is very comfortable overall.
 Partly this is because their weight is nicely distributed, but it's also partly because of the quality of the cushioning on the cups.
 I have personally worn these headphones for hours at a time and have found them to be comfortable throughout.

-Pairing the QC35s was a breeze.
+Pairing the QC35s is a breeze.
 You slide the power slider all the way to the right to put the headphones in pairing mode, and then you simply select them from your phone or laptop's Bluetooth menu.

 Alternatively if your phone is one of the increasing amounts of Android phones that support NFC pairing then you can connect your headphones by simply putting them in pairing mode and tapping the rear of your phone against them.